What is THCA and How Do You Find It?

 The laboratory research found that THCA treatment inhibited both COX-1 and COX-2 by over 30 percent, which is significant.

-The 2014 study even went as far as to suggest that COX-2 inhibitors may increase the medical potential of psychoactive THC treatments.
-Perhaps that co-occurring treatment could come in the form of raw cannabis.
+The 2014 study even went as far as to suggest that COX-2 inhibitors (like THCA) may increase the medical potential of psychoactive THC treatments.
+In other words, why not use THCA and THC at the same time?

 2. Neuroprotective antioxidant

-Though the study examined mouse cultures, the researchers concluded that both THCA and psychoactive THC protected dopamine-producing neurons from death.
+Though this 2012 study examined mouse cultures, the researchers concluded that both THCA and psychoactive THC protected dopamine-producing neurons from death.

 Various compounds in the cannabis plant are neuroprotective antioxidants.
 This means that they help protect nerve cells from oxidative stress.